 Originally a strictly residential area, Mayfair’s Jermyn Street is one of the most refined shopping streets in the West End.
-Just a few minutes’ walk from Savile Row, the two are harmonious, with Jermyn Street providing the shirtmakers to the other’s suitmakers.
+Just a few minutes’ walk from Savile Row, the two are harmonious, with this street providing the shirtmakers to the other’s bespoke suits.

 Before becoming the retail destination that it is today, famous names to have lived at the address include Sir Isaac Newton, politician William Pitt and satirical writer W.M.
 Thackray.
 The modern-day street you’ll see features a typically London-like mix of architectural styles, as a result of changes and developments over the years, from original 17th century buildings, to the Regency style that dominates the neighbourhood, and modern shop fronts.
 While the street is renowned for its bespoke menswear, other businesses along it include restaurants and cafes, art galleries, and the famous Fortnum & Mason department store.